Change your mind on civil marriage

 So, if you are wondering if you should hire a photographer for a courthouse wedding and what could be the result, let me show you this wedding!

 I will introduce to you this lovely couple and their special day and their appointment with the judge!
 At the end of this article, you should have a lot of ideas if you are planning an intimate wedding and you want it elegant and chic.

 Table of Contents

 Like 99% of my clients, Sam and Ben found me on the internet.
 They both love literature, and both have an eye.
-Sam, studied art, and travel in Europe.
+Sam studied art and travel in Europe.
 Now she is working for museums, rising money.
 She is artistically skilled.
 For instance, she is the one who draws the picture on their save-the-date cards!
-Ben, despite being an informatics guy, has also a distinguish sense of beauty and elegance.
+Ben, despite being an informatics guy, has also a distinguish a sense of beauty and elegance.

-They both love the prohibition period, and architecture such as Art Deco, that remind this time.
+They both love the prohibition period, and architecture such as Art Deco, that reminds this time.

 After a first rendezvous in coffee.
 They explained to me they wanted a small and intimate wedding, given they didn’t feel super comfortable being the center of attention.
 Thus, they invite only the close family for this special day.

 After their pre-wedding session, we were now in June, and I meet them again at the Saint Paul hotel, where they were getting ready.